ekarp1/projectHS/README.md

-# testgame
+# Project: HS
 This is a github repository for a game that's currently under development.
-Until an official name for this game is decided upon, it will be called "testgame".
+Until an official name for this game is decided upon, it will be called "Project: HS".

 ## setup